Angur0/Wendell-s-Autohotkeysetup/README.md

 ## Features

 - **Second Keyboard Isolation:** Hotkeys are only triggered by a designated second keyboard, leaving your primary keyboard's functionality unchanged.
+- **Activate on Release:** Keys activate their functions when released rather than when pressed, providing more deliberate control and preventing accidental activation.
+- **Rapid-Fire Protection:** Advanced handling of rapid-fire key events from AutoHotInterception to ensure accurate hold duration detection.
 - **Application Launcher:** Quickly launch your favorite applications using the numpad keys.
 - **Window Management:** Switch between running applications with dedicated keys.
 - **Highly Customizable:** Application paths and identifiers are managed through `config.ini`, while key mappings are in `keyconfig.ini`.